GitLab Merge Blocked: Source Branch Behind Target

 The Problem

-1. As a developer: Pull latest from develop, create feature branch, implement feature, push, create MR to develop
+1. Developer: Pull latest develop, branch off, build feature, push, open MR to develop

 The merge is blocked